 Some of the common causes of medical mistakes in the US include:

 A Pennsylvania medical malpractice attorney can help determine whether you have been the victim of medical malpractice.
 Remember, it is not just doctors and surgeons who make medical errors.
 Think about how many medical professionals you see each year: optometrists, dentists, pharmacists, nurses, regular hospital staff, and more.
 All of these professionals have a duty to protect patients.

 If you or a loved one have been the victim of a medical mistake, you may be eligible for compensation.
-At The Weitz Firm, we firmly believe that careless and negligent healthcare professionals should be held responsible for their actions.
+At The Weitz Firm, LLC, we firmly believe that careless and negligent healthcare professionals should be held responsible for their actions.
 Let our team investigate what happened so we can secure the compensation you deserve.
 This can include: